 Creating your absence accounts

-Go to Settings > Absence, Overtime, Vacation > Account types and create your absence accounts as normal.
+Go to Settings > Leave & Overtime (or Absence, Overtime, Vacation) > Account templates and create your absence accounts as normal.
 You can use both fixed and accrued accounts, for your salaried and hourly employees.
 These will still form the basics of your absence system, allowing you to book holidays and keep track of both absence and accrued accounts for your employees.

 For more information on this step, check out this guide on creating absence accounts.